 Karen has helped students craft their college application essays for years, always careful to keep a hands-off approach and to allow the student’s own voice to shine.
 (See “Karen Hott on Essay Coaching” below.)
 In addition, her expertise in this arena was recognized by the local association of college admission counselors when she was invited to present a session on college application essays at the PCACAC conference in May 2019.

 Since retiring from the public school system in 2016, she has coached individual students on essay writing and has worked part-time as a writing instructor at the Anne Arundel Community College Writing Center.
-Before retiring with 35 years of teaching experience, Karen taught Advanced Placement English Language and Composition, journalism, and newspaper production at Broadneck High School in Anne Arundel County.
+Before retiring with 35 years of teaching experience, Karen taught Advanced Placement English Language and Composition, journalism, and newspaper production in Anne Arundel County.

 She has a master’s degree in liberal arts from St. John’s College in Annapolis and earned National Board for Professional Teaching Certification and a CJE (Certified Journalism Educator) designation from the Journalism Education Association.
-Karen is a member of Potomac and Chesapeake Association for College Admission Counseling (PCACAC), the local affiliate of the National Association for College Admission Counseling, as well as the Southern Association for College Admission Counseling SACAC).
+Karen is a member of Potomac and Chesapeake Association for College Admission Counseling (PCACAC), the local Maryland affiliate of the National Association for College Admission Counseling, as well as the Southern Association for College Admission Counseling SACAC).

 As the parent of a daughter in law school, Karen Hott has had personal experience with the angst-provoking process of applying to college and graduate school.
-A retired AP English and journalism teacher, she is passionate about writing and education.
+A lover of words and learning, she is passionate about writing and education.

 Karen Hott on Essay Coaching

 You will not email me your essays for me to revise.
 All encounters will be in person or through videoconference software.

 I will sit down with you, in person or virtually, and coach you to produce the best essays you can.
 We will look at your essays in hard copy format and on the computer.